Muhammad Qasim Sadiq

-Muhammad Qasim Sadiq, commonly known as Baba Ji Sarkar (1845–November 21, 1942), was a Sufi sheikh and acclaimed saint who died near the hill station, Murree in the town of Mohra Sharif, which is presently in Pakistan.
-That is where his urn is kept.
+Muhammad Qasim Sadiq, commonly known as Baba Ji Sarkar, (1845–November 21, 1943), was a Sufi sheikh and acclaimed saint who died near the hill station Murree in the town of Mohra Sharif.
+In 1878 he founded Mohra Sharif in Murree which he established as a centre of Islamic learning and spiritual instruction that later developed into a religious institution in the region.
+Anthropologist Pnina Werbner identifies Pir Muhammad Qasim as the murshid of the Naqshbandi saint Zindapir and describes him as the saint of Mohra Sharif at Murree.
+That is where his Urs is held every November.

 He had completed his study in several Islamic disciplines by the age of twenty.
 He committed himself to praying and teaching the religion of Islam after completing his studies.

+Successors and legacy

+In 1925, Sadiq appointed Pir Nazeer Ahmed as his spiritual successor.
+Under subsequent custodians, the religious activities associated with Mohra Sharif continued and the institution remained a centre of Islamic teaching and Sufi practice.
+In later decades, it expanded to various cities like in Rawalpindi etc. through affiliated khanqahs and spiritual centres, while distinct traditions associated with the Qasimia and Nisbat-e-Rasooli lineages developed under different successors.